Turmeric For Acne – Is It A Myth Or Reality?

 Curcumin Trumps Chemical Anti – Inflammatory Meds

 Curcumin has also increasingly revealed itself to be a very good alternative to western allopathic pharmaceuticals, even by western scientists and pharmacists.
 It might just be the alternative needed to avoid the grizzly, dangerous and potentially fatal side effects of conventional drugs.
-A study has already been conducted to successfully depict how curcumin works as a far more powerful anti-inflammatory agent than both aspirin and ibuprofen.
+A study has already been conducted4 to successfully depict how curcumin works as a far more powerful anti-inflammatory agent than both aspirin and ibuprofen.
 And the best par was the absence of the side effects of these drugs affecting the heart and other human body systems.

 Curcumin Can Check ‘Radio Dermatitis’

-Curcumin has also been found to be comparatively much better as part of an ointment or balm to combat the skin burns incurred as a result of radiation therapy among cancer patients, called radio dermatitis.
+Curcumin has also been found to be comparatively much better as part of an ointment or balm to combat the skin burns5 incurred as a result of radiation therapy among cancer patients, called radio dermatitis.
 In fact applying a topical paste containing curcumin on the exposed skin before the radiation procedure saved the skin from burning during the process, and prevented radio dermatitis, bringing much relief to the patient.
-This Curcumin based cream fared much better than chemical pharmaceutical drugs in the experiment, revealing the possibility of a much needed alternative.
+This curcumin-based cream fared much better than chemical pharmaceutical drugs in the experiment, revealing the possibility of a much needed alternative.

 Benefits In Other Diseases